Comprehensive List of Eligible and Ineligible Expenses

 Licensing requirements - Neither the tax code nor IRS regulations require a plan participant to determine whether a provider is qualified, authorized under state law or licensed to practice before using his/her services.
 Services provided by a range of organizations and individuals may be reimbursable, including care provided by hospitals, medical doctors, dentists, eye doctors, chiropractors, nurses, osteopaths, podiatrists, psychiatrists, psychologists, physical therapists, acupuncturists, psychoanalysts and others.

-Lice Treatment - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.
+Lice Treatment - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see

 Life insurance premiums - Life insurance premiums are not reimbursable.